An Age Old Saying

 Dots Like Rocks Across A Stream

 I grew up in a small country village in a northern climate where nearly 1/2 the year was winter.
 So when spring arrived we as kids loved crossing streams on our outings to the surrounding forests.
 With spring runoff a river was a blur we would not dare cross.
-But as the waters subsided to tranquil flows into summer, larger rocks would appear randomly across the stream which we could select and jump onto, in an attempt to get across to the other side.
+It was one massive body of water and only the shore on the other side was visible.
+We could not get across.
+But as the waters subsided to tranquil flows into summer, larger rocks would appear randomly across the stream bed which we could now see and select and jump onto, in an attempt to get across to the other side.
+These rocks appeared as dots.
+With some quick vision, we were able to quickly connect the stones, dots, that were within 1 easy step of each other.
 Sometimes it was a game with our friends to see who could get across first.

 Seldom was there a straight line across like a highway.
-Always, these rocks were randomly scattered and we found ourselves zigging and zagging, meandering into segways, choosing rocks that were either flatter, drier and even larger, to help us get across.
+Always, these rocks we picked to stand on were randomly scattered and we found ourselves zigging and zagging, meandering into segways, choosing rocks that were either flatter, drier and even larger, to help us get across.
 Sometimes, despite picking a bigger rock, it was most unstable and we would slip as it rocked and caused us to slide into the water.
 But it was an adventure of quick thinking and living with our decisions.
 Eventually, we would get to the other side, though never in the shortest distance and quickest time.
 But in that process we did get to learn a few things and view the stream and shoreline from a different viewpoint, as we travelled across the stream.
 It was a journey.
-We created another dot.
+We were able to see, choose and navigate those rocks, the dots, to carry ourselves across to the other river bank.

 What Are Your Dots